sendwyre/yes-compliance-token/YESToken.md

 get burned.
 In systems which have no use to move the tokens around once they reach their target, this adds a small degree of safety for tokens to be erroneously (or maliciously) moved.

+***Proxying:*** _TODO/Future/Maybe_: Token 'proxying' to enable Wyre to delegate token recognition to a specific whitelist of other YES-compatible tokens so that other top-level minters could maintain their own networks of partners, yet remain queryable through a single token interface.

+#### Validity, Liability

+The usage of these tokens ***does not*** relinquish the need for businesses themselves to always remain compliant.
+However, any business may establish an agreement with Wyre (or another ecosystem) which offloads the KYC/AML requirements to the ecosystem owner.
+In the case of applications which manage user-controlled funds, they are not money services businesses, as they do not custodialize their customers' funds.
+Therefore, they are not required to maintain these licenses.

+However, this passes the buck of remaining compliant to the end-user.
+If someone wants to trade money with a friend, with an exchange, with a business, anywhere - they want to know they are fully and properly handing over the liability of what happens with those funds.
+They can only do this if there is a chain of liable, well-identified parties.
+They needn't know or maintain any personal details of the end-user; only a legal guarantee from the liable party.
+All ongoing reporting and fraud prevention is the responsibility of the liable party (Wyre), which may have delegated it further (through agreements) with other parties (validators).

+By offering channels which give compliant users access to other compliant users, we create a very flexible but legally safe financial environment on the blockchain.

 #### Compliance Attestations

 A YES mark (8-bit unsigned integer) is a number which, by convention, maps to a specific compliance attestation as given